constructicon/ukrainian/content/instructions-english.md

 This button will bring the user to a list of over 2200 constructions that they can scroll through.
 On this page the user can search for any string that is part of the name of a construction and get the construction(s) that match the string.
-For each construction we list the Name and the Illustration, and the user clicks to get the whole entry for the construction.
+For each construction we list the ID Number, the Name and the Illustration, and the user clicks to get the whole entry for the construction.
+Some of the numbers of constructions are not consecutive.
+This is not an error.
+This is the result of a long process of collecting constructions and removing duplicates.

+NB!
+It may take a few seconds for the constructions to load on the website.
+If you are experiencing delays, you might try opening the webpage on a different browser, since some browsers work faster than others.

 ### Daily Dose